 TASK 2.
 SIF Retrieval Optimization & Analysis

-This task builds upon the activities of the previous Performance Analysis and Requirement Consolidation Study (PARCS)
+This task built upon the activities of the previous Performance Analysis and Requirement Consolidation Study (PARCS)

 which was completed in 2014 and which focused on development and evaluation of approaches for retrieval of the fluorescence

 signal.
-Task 2 targets further optimization in retrieval of the SIF spectrum to extract key features, with the main
+Task 2 targeted further optimization in retrieval of the SIF spectrum to extract key features, with the main

 goal being to produce an accurate fluorescence retrieval.
 (This will have practical benefits for